-“The strongest, most resilient nonprofit leaders know that you’re never done developing and changing as an organization,” said Vickie Lakes-Battle, Executive Director of IFF’s work in the Chicago region.
+“The strongest, most resilient nonprofit leaders know that you’re never done developing and changing as an organization,” says Vickie Lakes-Battle, Executive Director of IFF’s work in the Chicago metro region.
 “Serving communities effectively is a process.”

 That process isn’t easy, however.
 Carving out the time to step back and strategize is a significant challenge for busy nonprofit leaders besieged with daily demands and unforeseen crises.
 And if they do find the time, there’s the issue of access.
 Implementing a strategy effectively often takes resources that may not be readily available: funding, expertise, and a deep network.

 That’s why IFF, in partnership with financial training company Fiscal Management Associates (FMA), launched the Stronger Nonprofits Initiative (SNI) in 2017.
 So far, SNI has provided 20 outstanding Chicago-area nonprofits with access to loans, hands-on group workshops, real estate consulting services, and one-on-one financial coaching.